Emilia works as theatre director, playwright and film maker. Since 2011 she is Artistic Director at Odd Eyes Theatre.

-She is currently developing White Other, a surrealist play inspired by Pygmalion, by G.B.
+Her more recent writing work in progress includes On the Line, the story developed with young people from Camden about two best friends spending a Kardashian-like day at the villa of their super rich school mates.
+In 2019 she wrote White Other, a surrealist play inspired by Pygmalion, by G.B.
 Shaw, after she directed the original for a three week run in London.
 The production was one big tick off her bucket list as it was an old dream of hers to direct this classic masterpiece.
-She recently adapted her play #Haters for the screen, also co-directing the short.
-As well as being Assistant Director to Adrian Jackson on Cathy, Emilia’s recent work includes writing and developing Close Up, a new play about a raunchy 92-year-old ex-showgirl and a young woman aspiring TV director.
-She is due to direct a new production of Pygmalion by G.B.
-Shaw.
+Her play #Haters toured twice in 2015 and 2017 before being adapted for screen.
+As well as being Assistant Director to Adrian Jackson on Cathy, Emilia’s work includes writing and developing Close Up, a new play about a raunchy 92-year-old ex-showgirl and a young woman aspiring TV director.

 Emilia is invited Lecturer at Goldsmiths College and at London Metropolitan University where teaching Dramaturgy, Playwriting and Theatre of the Oppressed techniques.
 As a facilitator she has worked at the Roundhouse, Hoxton Hall, Midkent College, Cardboard Citizens, Tyatro Barbone and secondary schools and universities in UK, Italy and Turkey.
 She devised and directed over 15 plays including Forum Theatre plays and 70 minute long plays Location, Location, recipient of the Unlimited Big Local Award 2013, and How Can I Help?